restatedev/service-protocol/service-invocation-protocol.md

 When creating an `AwakeableEntryMessage`, the SDK MUST expose to the user code an id, required to later complete the entry, using either `CompleteAwakeableEntryMessage` or some other mechanism provided by the runtime.

-The id format is a [Base64 URL Safe string](https://datatracker.ietf.org/doc/html/rfc4648#section-5) encoding a byte array that concatenates:
+The id format is a string starts with `prom_1` concatenated with a [Base64 URL Safe string](https://datatracker.ietf.org/doc/html/rfc4648#section-5) encoding of a byte array that concatenates:

 - `StartMessage.id`
 - The index of the Awakeable entry, encoded as unsigned 32 bit integer big endian.

+An example of a valid identifier would look like `prom_1NMyOAvDK2CcBjUH4Rmb7eGBp0DNNDnmsAAAAAQ`

 ## Suspension